JoseMoranUrena523/umbrel-wiki/Install-umbrelOS-on-a-Linux-VM.md

 ## How to install

-#### Step 1: Prepare the installer ISO
+#### Step 1: Download the installer ISO
-- Download the latest umbrelOS USB installer [umbrelos-amd64-usb-installer.iso.xz](https://download.umbrel.com/release/latest/umbrelos-amd64-usb-installer.iso.xz) on your computer.
+- Download the latest umbrelOS USB installer [umbrelos-amd64-usb-installer.iso](https://download.umbrel.com/1.2.2/umbrelos-amd64-usb-installer.iso) on your computer.
-- Decompress the `.iso.xz` file to get the `.iso` file.

 > [!NOTE]
 > The following steps to create and boot a VM are general guidelines.
 Please refer to your VM software's documentation for specific instructions.